A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Discussion

-The 3D imaging of PVC subjects is more challenging due to lower blood–myocardium contrast without ferumoxytol, reduced SNR at lower field strength, and irregular heart rhythms.
+The 3D imaging of PVC subjects is more challenging due to lower blood–myocardium contrast without ferumoxytol, reduced signal-to-noise ratio at lower field strength, and irregular heart rhythms.
 Despite these challenges, ML-DIP successfully captured both respiratory and cardiac dynamics, including PVC beats.
 Although the self-gating signal is less precise in subjects with irregular breathing or arrhythmias, it remains sensitive to detecting irregular events.
-We therefore used self-gating as a surrogate to validate the timing and consistency of the reconstructed PVC dynamics.
-The PVC patterns reconstructed by ML-DIP aligned temporally with the self-gated cardiac signal and closely matched those seen in 2D real-time images.
-However, 2D imaging captures arrhythmias in only a limited number of slices and may miss events occurring outside those planes or acquisition windows.
+We therefore used self-gating \textb{as well as synchronously acquired ECG as surrogates} to validate the timing and consistency of the reconstructed PVC dynamics. \textb{We observed that the PVC occurrences in the ML-DIP reconstructions aligned temporally with both the self-gating cardiac signal (\figref{pvc_sag}) and the ECG signal (\figref{comparison}), and their temporal patterns matched those observed in 2D real-time images.} However, 2D imaging captures arrhythmias in only a limited number of slices and may miss events occurring outside those planes or acquisition windows.
 ML-DIP overcomes this limitation by providing volumetric coverage with consistent temporal sampling, enabling whole-heart assessment of arrhythmias from a single scan.
 Furthermore, because ML-DIP does not rely on binning or arrhythmia rejection, it preserves true beat-to-beat variation and avoids the artifacts and information loss associated with retrospective gating.
 While larger validation studies are needed, this preliminary evidence suggests that ML-DIP can reliably recover complex, subject-specific motion patterns in challenging patient populations.